anaelrobson/seenai-monorepo/apps/backend/README.md

 This Express server provides a single `/analyze` endpoint that accepts a video file and returns a transcript along with a detailed tone analysis report.
 The tone analysis now offers stricter scoring and a short feedback message to help improve delivery.

+The Express application itself lives in `index.js` and is started via `server.js`.
+Deploy platforms should run `pnpm start` in the `apps/backend` directory.

 ## Setup

 1. Install dependencies (Node.js 18+)